starkfell/starkfell.github.io/_posts/2017-01-02-deploying-hadoop-in-azure-using-ambari.md

 All of the deployed VMs are externally accesssible via SSH on Port 22 from their respective Public IP Addresses.

-Below is a list of default links for accessing the deployed Hadoop Resources.
+List of all Open Ports for all Hadoop Services can be found in the Network Security Group deployed in the Resource Group.

-# Retrieve the SSH Private Key and Hadoop FQDNs
+## Retrieve the SSH Private Key and Hadoop FQDNs

 For this section, the Name of the Ambari Server will be **rei-ambarisrv-iy.westeurope.cloudapp.azure.com** and the Linux User will be **linuxadmin**.